Cantareira State Park

 The Cantareira State Park (Parque Estadual da Cantareira) is a state park in the Serra da Cantareira mountain range, in the state of São Paulo, Brazil.
 It protects an area of Atlantic Forest to the north of the city of São Paulo.
+In October 1994, UNESCO declared it part of the São Paulo City Green Belt Biosphere Reserve.
+The park covers 7916.52 ha, being part of Serra da Cantareira, the largest urban green area in the country (64,800 hectares) and one of the largest in the world.

 Location

 The Cantareira State Park is divided between the municipalities of São Paulo: 4278.50 ha, Guarulhos: 2674.33 ha, Mairiporã: 798.00 ha and Caieiras: 149.17 ha in the state of São Paulo.
 It has a total area of 7916.52 ha.

 It holds an important remnant of Atlantic Forest.

 It adjoins the 174 ha Albert Löfgren State Park to the south.

 It protects an area of the Serra da Cantareira that provides an important part of the city's water supply.

 There are four visitor centers: Pedra Grande, Engordador, Águas Claras and Cabuçu.

 The Pedra Grande center has a lookout over the city at 1010 m of altitude.

 The park is open for scheduled school groups during the week, and to the general public on weekends.

 It is an important leisure alternative for the surrounding communities.

 It is used extensively for research, and is considered by BirdLife International as an important area for bird conservation in Brazil.